neumino/neumino.github.io/movies.md

-### The Beast
+### Run
-*Released on 2020-11-27, vote average 5.7*
+*Released on 2020-11-20, vote average 7.7*

-To rescue his daughter, an unstable Special Forces veteran unleashes his inner beast as he pursues her kidnappers — and soon becomes a suspect himself.
+Chloe, a teenager who is confined to a wheelchair, is homeschooled by her mother, Diane.
+Chloe soon becomes suspicious of her mother and begins to suspect that she may be harboring a dark secret.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/anUIbyAQ-dE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/0Dhh7q9Us5c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>